 If you are feeling energetic, however, there are six greenway walking routes to the site as well as cycling routes where you can use the Barclays Cycle Hire facility (Boris Bikes) which allows you to rent bikes from sites all around London.
 Remember that the purchase of a ticket includes free travel on the specific date, but for travel outside of this, it is well to purchase an Oyster card, which gives a discount of 40%.
 The Docklands Light Railway (DLR) also provides access, as does the North London line from Richmond and the East London Line.
 A much enhanced bus service will also be available.

-Expect airport-type security with scan and search for all people entering the Park.
+Expect airport-type security with scan and search for all people entering the London Olympic Park.
 Only one soft-sided bag is allowed per person (medium-sized handbag or small backpack (25 litres) and spectators are not allowed to take drinks or liquids in more than 100 ml containers, including sunscreen.
 All food except baby food and essential dietary food is forbidden as are alcohol, soft drinks, bottles, flasks and thermoses and large umbrellas, horns, whistles, drum, fireworks and weapons.
 To avoid any protracted delays it is, therefore, essential to travel light.
 Fresh water will be provided throughout the park free of charge.
 There will also be heightened security at all stations and on the trains themselves.

 Dining and shopping